l2beat/l2beat/packages/backend/discovery/rari/arbitrum/diffHistory.md

-Generated with discovered.json: 0x5b826220c9970fb81ad9ab395fe1cfea3c54a255
+Generated with discovered.json: 0xd1e8b72b5f49b9d335dbcf7c943323cd3400487f

-# Diff at Thu, 19 Dec 2024 11:45:34 GMT:
+# Diff at Thu, 19 Dec 2024 13:41:31 GMT:

 - author: sekuba (<29250140+sekuba@users.noreply.github.com>)
-- comparing to: main@04dfc1c24d28e845974c789e366aa4f0292d234e block: 279492285
+- comparing to: main@4676b49a4cd0a785c6d8fc57d5ad1d10cf53266d block: 279492285
-- current block number: 286379316
+- current block number: 286407105

 ## Description

-Upgrade to known ArbOS v32 contracts with an unknown `wasmModuleRoot`!
-Searching this root on GH leads to a 'Celestia Nitro 3.2.1' tag.
-Since host chain contracts are matching the known ones, no DA bridge seems t be used.
+Upgrade to ArbOS v32 with [the 'Celestia Nitro 3.2.1' tag](https://github.com/celestiaorg/nitro/releases/tag/v3.2.1-rc.1).
+This upgrade is mostly to known contracts except for the SequencerInbo and OneStepProverHostIo, of which the former includes a new Celestia header among minor changes but the latter includes references to use Blobstream on Arbitrum as the source of truth for fault proof DA.

 ## Watched changes